The Ten Best Yu-Gi-Oh Fire Decks

 9. Battlin Boxer

-As their name suggests, the Battlin Boxer are the kings of ring, or in Yu-Gi-Oh’s case the battle phase, their competence only matched by the Gladiator Beasts and the Galaxy-Eyes archetypes.
-Pummeling your opponent with diamond fists seems like an ironclad strategy, until you realize they can just zap you a mile away like Dr. Strange casting a banishment spell, or in Yu-Gi-Oh’s case send you packing back to the deck.
-Their lack of speed and targeting protection doesn’t help them much either, and, along with their need to “play-fair” when compared to more modern decks (Special Summoning a Sparrer means I can’t conduct my Battle Phase, huh?), only in a lists of Fire Monsters would these guys rank as high as 9.
+As their name suggests, the Battlin Boxer are the kings of the ring or, in Yu-Gi-Oh’s case, the battle phase, their competence only matched by the Gladiator Beasts and the Galaxy-Eyes archetypes.
+Pummeling your opponent with diamond fists seems like an ironclad strategy until you realize they can just zap you a mile away like Dr. Strange casting a banishment spell, or in Yu-Gi-Oh’s case send you packing back to the deck.
+Their lack of speed and targeting protection doesn’t help them much either, and, along with their need to “play fair” when compared to more modern decks (Special Summoning a Sparrer means I can’t conduct my Battle Phase, huh?), only in a lists of Fire Monsters would these guys rank as high as nine.
 “Let’s settle it in the ring.”
 Only if you like getting shot in the face after your Indian-Jones-sword-dance.

 8. Evolsaur / Evotile